SheetalMaurya/MvvmCross-Wiki/MonoTouch.Dialog-data-binding-without-full-MvvmCross-framework.md

 I volunteered to put a demo together of how to use the MvvmCross databinding code without using the full Mvvm structure for your app.

-This demo is at:
+This demo is based on TipCalc and is at:

 https://github.com/slodge/MvvmCross/tree/master/Sample%20-%20SimpleDialogBinding/SimpleBinding

-The demo is based on TipCalc.
+##Setup

-It uses a simplified MvvmCross setup in the AppDelegate class - this setup only passes in the IValueConverters to use in binding:
+It uses a simplified MvvmCross setup in the AppDelegate class - this setup only passes in information about which `IValueConverter`s should be registered for data-binding:

 ```
 MvxSimpleTouchDialogBindingSetup.Initialise(typeof(Converters.Converters));
 ```

-Because of this simplified setup, ViewModel and View creation is now left entirely up to the coder - MvvmCross just keeps entirely out of the way!
+Because of this simplified setup, ViewModel and View creation is now left entirely up to the coder - MvvmCross keeps entirely out of the way.

+##ViewModel
-The ViewModel then used in this example is a very straight-forward `INotifyPropertyChanged` class - no `Mvx` in sight!
+In this particular sample, the ViewModel used is a very straight-forward `INotifyPropertyChanged` class - no `Mvx` in sight!

 ```
     public class TipViewModel